-By the end of 2016, the sales value of smartphones in China had amounted to about 133.6 billion dollars, with an increase of about 15 percent compared to the previous year.
 The large smartphone market in China also led to fierce competition among various manufacturers.
-Apple and Samsung are facing more and more challenges and pressure from domestic smartphone makers in China like Huawei, Oppo, Vivo and Xiaomi.
-In the fourth quarter of 2016, the shipment volume of iPhone picked up to approximately 14.9 million units after the launch of its iPhone 7 model series, while the Chinese domestic brand OPPO ranked first with a shipment volume of about 24.5 million units.
-The Chinese companies have long left the cheap segment and are producing more and more high-end smartphones with considerable success.
-They are benefiting from a rich local smartphone manufacturing and design ecosystem, which allows them to compete with foreign smartphone brands.
+Apple and Samsung were leading market players since the beginning of the smartphone trend, but had been gradually losing market share to domestic smartphone makers in China like Huawei, Oppo, Vivo, and Xiaomi.
+In the fourth quarter of 2021, while the Apple shipped under 10 million units in the beginning of the year, the shipment volume of iPhone increased to approximately 17 million units.
+The Chinese companies have long left the low-price segment and are producing more and more high-end smartphones with considerable success.
+They benefited from a rich local smartphone manufacturing and design ecosystem, which allows them to compete with foreign smartphone brands.

-The outstanding development of the smartphone market in China is closely associated with the increasing popularity of mobile smartphone useage in the country.
-The majority of China’s internet users use a smartphone as their primary means of going online.
-According to a survey on internet use, the average daily time spent with non-voice mobile activities by adults in China had reached 98 minutes.
-More and more people could not live without their smartphones.
-When asked about the activities on their smartphones, about 33 percent of smartphone users stated that they watched online videos on their smartphones at least once a week.
+The outstanding development of the smartphone market in China is closely associated with the increasing popularity of mobile smartphone usage in the country.
+The majority of China’s netizens use a smartphone as their primary means of going online.
+Like the trend worldwide, Chinese are also relying on their smartphone more and more.
+According to a survey on internet use, the average daily time spent with non-voice mobile activities by adults in China was estimated to reach 160 minutes by 2020.

 This text provides general information.
 Statista assumes no